daem0nc0re/SharpWnfSuite/WnfCallbackPayload/README.md

     );
 ```

-This means shellcode parameters must be follow this prototype manner.
+This means that shellcode's function signature must follow this prototype manner.

 ## Get Shellcode from C Program